zen-xu/ghostty/test/README.md

 ## Modifying the `ghostty` Binary

 This test suite expects the `ghostty` binary to be in _this directory_.
 You can manually copy it into place.
-By default, if the binary doesn't exist, the various host-side shell scripts will try to copy from `../zig-out/bin/ghostty` (resulting from `zig build`).
+Each time you modify the binary, you must rebuild the Docker image.